Agricultural Literacy Curriculum Matrix

 - Washing your hands is one of the simplest and most effective ways to fight germs that cause disease.

 - A zoonotic disease is one that can be transmitted from animals to humans.

 - Biosecurity measures outline protocol to decrease the transmission of disease-causing pathogens.

-- The Interest Approach and Activity 1 were added by the National Center for Agricultural Literacy
+- The Engagement and Activity 1 were added by the National Center for Agricultural Literacy

 - Activity 2 instructions were adapted from an activity developed by the Indiana State Department of Health.